dynamicguy/mw-docs/docs/api-reference.md

 <td valign="top"><a href="#customerpasswordreset">CustomerPasswordReset</a></td>
 <td>

-DEPRECATED: Will be removed in MajorityWorld 2.10, use RequestPasswordReset instead.
+DEPRECATED: Will be removed in DrikGallery 2.10, use RequestPasswordReset instead.
 Resets the customer's password.

 </td>
 </tr>